poin4003/yourVibes_GoApi/readme.md

 5. **Start Services**
    - Start Redis, PostgreSQL, and RabbitMQ.
-   - Start the YourVibes AI Service (documentation pending).
+   - Start the YourVibes AI Service.

 6. **Run the Server**
    - For development (HTTP):